wangyuantao/azure-rest-api-specs/documentation/README.md

 ## Features
 [Document Abstractive Summarization](#document-abstractive-summarization)

 The input is a string of plain text.
 The output is one or a few sentences.
-Use this feature to summarize news article, scientific paper, etc. You can also control the output length by sentences count.
+Use this feature to summarize news article, scientific paper, etc.

 [Conversation Chapters](#conversation-chapters)